Odawa: Former reserves/reservations and their villages

 By the end of the eighteenth century, the Ottawa in Ohio were concentrated in the northwest area along the Maumee River (which has its mouth at Lake Erie.)

 The reservations and reserves listed below resulted from the Treaty of Greenville (1795), and following ones.
 These are listed by Frederick Webb Hodge in his 1910 history of American Indians North of Mexico.
-Also see Lee Sultzman, "Ottawa History".